-In the last Google iO 2013, Alex Faaborg make a presentation on Cognitive Science and Design.
-Besides a great introduction on human factors his talk was full of powerful examples on how translate research insights into design solutions.
-At the same events Rachel Garb and Helena Roeber make another amazing presentation on Android Design Principles.
+In the last Google IO 2013, Alex Faaborg made a presentation on Cognitive Science and Design.
+Besides a great introduction on human factors, his talk was full of powerful examples on how to translate research insights into design solutions.
+At the same events, Rachel Garb and Helena Roeber made another amazing presentation on Android Design Principles.

 In the last years I have been checking Google’s research material and it is fascinating to see how one paper you read before is shaping google’s product experience.
 Now I will like to share with you just three inspiring examples on how Google goes from Research to Design.
-I selected these 3 because they go from particular to general, starting with Interface design, through functionality and finishing at Strategy.
-I hope this 3 lessons inspires you as much as it has inspired me!
+I selected these three because they go from particular to general, starting with Interface design, through functionality and finishing at Strategy.
+I hope these 3 lessons inspire you as much as it has inspired me!

 1. “Pictures are faster than words”

-Face recognition occurs in a special dedicated part of the brain (the Fusiform Face Area) and is known humans are particularly good on this process, so good that we even see faces where there are none, this made face-recognition a fast and effective process.
-We can most of the time recognize a familiar face even so we can’t recall the person name (by the way is really fascinating to know that the same brain areas of face-recognition activate when you read a handwritten text).
+Facial recognition occurs in a special dedicated part of the brain (the Fusiform Face Area) and it is known that humans are particularly good at this process, so good that we even see faces where there are none, making facial recognition a fast and effective process.
+Most of the time, we can recognize a familiar face, even when we can’t recall the person's name (by the way it is really fascinating to know that the same brain areas of face-recognition activate when you read handwritten text).

-The first example, used for Alex in his presentation, is not coming from Google’s research, but from an extensive research in the field of neuroscience around visual perception and cognition, however Google makes a great point turning this concept into an interface design solution where scanning emails recipients result faster and effective.
+The first example, used for Alex in his presentation, is not coming from Google’s research, but from an extensive research in the field of neuroscience around visual perception and cognition, however Google makes a great point turning this concept into an interface design solution where scanning email recipients cause faster and more effective results.

-The solution is simple and effective: If face recognition is faster than reading, why not simply use pictures to identify contacts much faster?
-Adding the contact picture next to each email at the inbox and next to the contact when you are selecting recipients to your emails, Google’s designers gets what he seeks, put your face recognition system to work.
-I bet you also, like me jump directly from pic to pic confirm that this is the person you want to send the message.
-Include contacts pics is not merely an aesthetic appeal, but before all a cognitive solution that is undeniably faster and simpler than reading.
+The solution is simple and effective: If facial recognition is faster than reading, why not simply use pictures to identify contacts much faster?
+By adding the contact picture next to each email at the inbox and next to the contact when you are selecting recipients to your emails, Google’s designers get what they seek, putting your facial recognition system to work.
+I bet that you also like me jump directly from pic to pic confirm that this is the person that you want to send the message.
+Including contacts' pics is not merely an aesthetic appeal, but above all a cognitive solution that is undeniably faster and simpler than reading.

-If you are interesting in learn more about this and other human factors check Susan Weinschenk’s book also recommended by Alex Faaborg in his presentation.
+If you are interested in learning more about this and other human factors, check out Susan Weinschenk’s books, also recommended by Alex Faaborg in his presentation.

-2. In a cross-devices world, the most common link between them is ‘web search’ functionality.
+2. In a cross-device world, the most common link between them is ‘web search’ functionality.

-The second example, is about using Google’s contextual research (Ethnographic, surveys, diary) to make design solutions.
-In this case not an interface design but a functionality. if we observe users tend to use web search to jump from one device to another when perform related activities (sequential and complementary), so why not facilitate these connections, keeping users recent searches across all devices?
+The second example is about using Google’s contextual research (Ethnographic, surveys, diary) to make design solutions.
+In this case, it is not an interface design but a functionality.
+If we observe users tending to use web search to jump from one device to another when performing related activities (sequential and complementary), why not facilitate these connections, keeping users' recent searches across all devices?

-Using chrome history for devices Google gives users easy access to a website they visit earlier at work PC from his home tablet without need to save anything.
-Thanks to search recent history google now allows jumping from one device recent search to another without even need to browse into device-history.
-Even more with his new ‘cross-devices tracking service’, Google is not just improving users’ multi-screener experience but satisfying a market need to track conversions that we know now almost never start and finish at the same time and with the same device.
+Using Chrome history for devices, Google gives users easy access to a website they visited earlier at a work PC, from his home tablet without the need to save anything.
+Thanks to recent search history, Google Now allows jumping from one device's recent search to another's without even needing to browse into device-history.
+Even more with its new ‘cross-devices tracking service’, Google is not just improving users’ multi-screen experience, but satisfying a market need to track conversions that we know now almost never start and finish at the same time and with the same device.

 KEEP LEARNING ABOUT:

-hungry for more?
-Don’t miss Alex Faaborg, Rachel Garb and Helena Roeber presentations!…
+Hungry for more?
+Don’t miss Alex Faaborg, Rachel Garb and Helena Roeber's presentations!…

-Alex presentation is full of others examples on how to translate science/research insights into design solutions, going from physiological conditions as visual perception to cognitive functions as attention, memory or emotion.
+Alex's presentation is full of others' examples on how to translate science/research insights into design solutions, going from physiological conditions as visual perception to cognitive functions as attention, memory or emotion.

 Other recommended research resources from Google